websanco/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/cross-cluster-replication/configuring-ccr-in-a-local-follower-data-center.md

       The ``remoteClusterConnectionId`` value in the ``ElasticsearchConfiguration.config`` must match the ``connectionId`` in the ``ElasticsearchConnectionConfiguration-remote.config`` file.
    ```

-   For Liferay DXP 7.2, this includes `*ElasticsearchConfiguration.config` and `*XPackSecurityConfiguration.config`.
+   For Liferay DXP 7.1 and 7.2, this includes `*ElasticsearchConfiguration.config` and `*XPackSecurityConfiguration.config`.

    Once these files are provided, the write connection for the local DXP cluster node is configured.